OU-Weather-and-Climate-Club/GGR-Data-Visualisation-Challenge/README.md

 Since a lot of the topics are connected to restoring ecosystems to be healthy carbon sinks, which have special days of awareness (mainly in the summer) we could do write ups showcasing visualisations and story maps on those days.

-Here are some possible dates (with some topics offering more choice than others):
+Here are some possible dates (some topics offer more choice than others!):

 Topic: **Peatlands**
 - Bog Day, 4th Sunday of July